hashicorp/terraform-provider-aws/website/docs/r/mediaconnect_flow.html.markdown

 ### Destination Configurations

-* `destination_ip` - (Required) The IP address where you want MediaConnect to send contents of the media stream.
+* `ip` - (Required) The IP address where you want MediaConnect to send contents of the media stream.
-* `destination_port` - (Required) The port that you want MediaConnect to use when it distributes the media stream to the output.
+* `port` - (Required) The port that you want MediaConnect to use when it distributes the media stream to the output.
 * `interface` - (Required) The VPC interface that you want to use for the media stream associated with the output.
 See [VPC Interface](#vpc-interface) for more details.

 ### VPC Interfaces